Rix Robinson: Politics

 By 1834, the fur trade in Michigan was dwindling due to a shortage of fur-bearing animals, fashion changes in Europe and the expansion of the fur industry in the west.
 But the biggest impact to the fur industry in Michigan was that Robinson facilitated the Treaty of 1836 which gave half of the lower peninsula of Michigan to the federal government.
 In return he received $23,000.

 This treaty allowed for the wholesale development and settlement of the state and also had a devastating effect on the Native Americans.
 During this time he persuaded many of his relatives to settle in Michigan.
 By the time Michigan joined the union in 1837, Robinson, who was a wealthy man, had closed all his trading posts and was appointed to the Board of Commissioners of Internal Improvements.

 He was a Michigan state senator from 1846 to 1849.
-He represented the 5th district in 1846, and then represented the 7th district for the rest of his senate career.
+He represented the 5th district in 1846, and then represented the 7th district for the rest of his senate career from 1847 to 1849.
+He was elected to the state senate as a Democrat.
 During that time he presented a bill to give women the right to vote.

 It was defeated during the drafting of the state constitution of 1850, but in a step forward in the women's rights movement, a bill allowing married women the right to control property they owned prior to marriage did pass.
 He was a delegate to the Michigan Constitutional Convention of 1850 and a presidential elector.

 He was a strong contender for governor but declined the nomination because Sebequay did not want to be a governor's wife.
 Robinson died of consumption January 12, 1875.
 His wife died April 3, 1876.
 He is buried in Ada Township, Michigan.